Handling HECS Debts in Deceased Estates

 If this goes ahead, will it impact what happens to my HECS debt if I die?

-The personal lawyers at Owen Hodge are following these developments closely and would be able to assist you with any questions you have about the proposed changes to HECS or any aspect of your legal and financial plans.
-Please contact us at 1800 770 780 or email us at [email protected] if you have similar questions to “what happens to my HECS debt if I die?”.
+Owen Hodge Lawyers are closely monitoring the developments regarding HECS and are ready to assist you with any questions about the proposed changes to HECS-HELP or any aspect of your legal and financial plans.
+Whether you need guidance on HECS debt repayment, eligibility, or how HECS works in Australia, our wills and estates lawyers can provide the information you need.
+Please contact us at 1800 770 780 or email us at [email protected] for expert assistance.

 Just ask us a question